 2 to 12 Weeks After Surgery

-- In stage 2 it is important to continue with your phase 1 exercises (0 to 2 weeks as noted above) and gradually add additional mobility and strength exercises.
+- In stage 2, it is important to continue with your phase 1 exercises (0–2 weeks as noted above) and gradually add additional mobility and strength exercises.

-- Be careful not to do any exercises which may loosen or stretch the new ACL.
-With all exercises be guided by the level of pain and swelling.
+- Be careful not to do any exercises that may loosen or stretch the new ACL.
+With all exercises, be guided by the level of pain and swelling.

 The key goals and activities for stage 2 rehabilitation include:

-- Hamstring curls to develop strength within supporting muscle groups that will have naturally deteriorated after the operation
+- Hamstring curls to build strength in supporting muscle groups that will have naturally deteriorated following surgery.

-- Stationary bike with elevated seat.
+- Stationary bike with an elevated seat.
 Gradually work towards improvements in flexion and range of motion

-- At 5 weeks start a gym program to improve strength & mobility with specifically targeted exercises.
+- At 5 weeks, start a gym program to improve strength and mobility with specifically targeted exercises.
 Some of these exercises may be done from the comfort of your own home

-- Swimming pool – including water walking and knee lifts designed to assist with weight bearing plus improving range of motion.
+- Swimming pool – including water walking and knee lifts to help with weight-bearing and range of motion.
 Avoid kicking for 8 weeks

-- Monitor pain & swelling on all exercises which includes continuing to ice after a workout or physical activity plus wearing a compression bandage for at least 8 weeks
+- Monitor pain and swelling on all exercises, which includes continuing to ice after a workout or physical activity, plus wearing a compression bandage for at least 8 weeks

 ACL Recovery Timeline: Advance Stage 3